htetwaiyan1094/StarWars/README.md

 ## PROJECT DETAILS

 - used Angular as front-end
-- [Star Wars API Link](https://swapi.co/) which provide data soruce for this project
+- [Star Wars API Link](https://swapi.co/) which provides data soruce for this project

 [See Developers](#developed-by)